cloudmesh/cloudmesh-cloud/docs/_sources/manual/ssh.rst.txt

     Options:
        -v       verbose mode
-       --format=FORMAT   the format in which this list is given formats incluse table, json, yaml, dict
+       --output=OUTPUT   the format in which this list is given formats incluse table, json, yaml, dict
                          [default: table]
        --user=USER       overwrites the username that is